risk-first/website/menagerie/Software-Dependency-Risk.md

 But, leaving that aside, let's try to build a model of what this decision making process _should_ involve.
 Luckily, other authors have already considered the problem of choosing good software libraries, so let's start there.

-In the table below, I am summarizing three different sources (linked at the end of the section), which give descriptions of which factors to look for when choosing open-source libraries.
+In the table below, I am summarising three different sources (linked at the end of the section), which give descriptions of which factors to look for when choosing open-source libraries.

 ![Software Dependencies](images/generated/software_dependency_table_1_large.png)